 Before returning to Banff, absolutely don’t miss Moraine Lake.
 Perhaps the most brilliant turquoise of the 3 lakes mentioned so far.
 Hiking trails begin directly off the lake.
 Bears are active in the Lake Louise area so pay attention to hiking trail closures.
 Also, have your camera ready just in case you spot a grizzly or black bear from the safety of your car!

 Before moving on from Banff National Park, save a few hours to stroll along Banff’s streets.
-Shop, have dinner, and treat yourself to an ice cream.
-If you’re hotel is in downtown Banff, leave your car parked at your hotel.
+Shop, have dinner and treat yourself to an ice cream.
+If your hotel is in downtown Banff, leave your car parked at your hotel.
 Parking is scarce and Banff is best explored by foot.

 This top North American scenic drive connects Banff National Park with Jasper National Park to the northwest.
 Quite frankly, the Icefields Parkway is stunning!
 Mountains, glaciers, and lakes abound.
 You’ll be pulling off the road every few minutes to take photos and take in the sweeping landscapes.
 Peyto Lake, hiking the Parker Ridge Trail, the Saskatchewan River Crossing, visiting the Athabasca Glacier, and seeing the Athabasca Falls should be at the top of your Icefields Parkway list of musts!